 In combination with curtains, window treatments such as this can add warmth to a space and make it seem more inviting with added privacy for a romantic evening at home or a bright space when guests fill the room.

 Accessories are important to a space and an easy way to makeover a room.
 At the same time, it is important to keep accessories to a minimum.
 Too many can make a space seem cluttered.
-Changing out accessories from time-to-time is also ideal.
+Changing out accessories from time-to-time is also an ideal way to introduce pops of color for a super quick room makeover.
 In your local area you may be able to locate a consignment shop that you can take your old items to in order to obtain funds for more updated items.
 Accessories in a space always need to look fresh and modern, unless the décor or style of a room is done with a vintage or retro design intentionally.
 Less is more when it comes to accessorizing in a space.

 These simple DIY home projects can help you to update a boring or tired space with minimal time, money and effort.
 All of these things can be done by yourself and without the need of a contractor or designer.
 Before painting, get a sample and try it on the wall next to a window or where direct light hits to see if that is really the color that you wish to have on the walls.
 These simple changes can makeover a room and leave it feeling bigger and looking rejuvenated.